Nappa9693/elfenben/README.md

 Darren Cruse [darrencruse](https://github.com/darrencruse)

 ### Why the name change?
-While Lispyscript is awesome I wanted to take the project into a different direction by adding ES6 syntax, adding optional types, and bringing focus on compatibility with Node as opposed to the browser.
+While Lispyscript is awesome I wanted to take the project into a different direction by taking advantage of ES6 and bringing focus on compatibility with Node as opposed to the browser.
 For browser compatiblity a transpiler like Babel or Typescript can be used.